ntoda03/cycleassembler/README.md

  * Filter for contigs that map to reference (`fasta36`)
  * Repeat with the assembled contigs as the new seed sequences

-Extract reference matches from the final contigs [optional]

-For use if using exon sequences as the reference sequences
+[optional] Extract precise reference matches from the final contigs.
+For use if using exon sequences as the reference sequences.
 Using gene sequences will cause issues at intron boundaries
  * Get contigs in correct orientation (`seqtk`,`fastq36`)
  * Filter for hits that span 80% of the exon length
  * Extract the sequences (`samtools`)